-Minty, Chocolatey, and Sweet!
+These large mint chocolate chip cookies are minty, chocolatey, and sweet!
 A fun treat for a Saint Patrick’s Day party, or to satisfy your mint chocolate chip cookies craving.
-Soft, chewy, quick & easy!
+Large bakery style mint chip cookies, that are soft, chewy, quick & easy!

 Some of the links below are affiliate links.
 This means that, at zero cost to you, I will earn an affiliate commission if you click through the link and finalize a purchase.